google/caliban/docs/cli/caliban_cloud.rst

 The additional options available to ``caliban cloud`` are:

-*
-  **image_tag**\ : If you supply the tag of a Docker image accessible from your project, caliban will bypass the Docker build and push steps and use this image tag directly for AI Platform job submission.
-This is useful if you want to submit a job quickly without going through a no-op build and push, or if you want to
+* **image_tag**\ : If you supply the tag of a Docker image accessible from your project, caliban will bypass the Docker build and push steps and use this image tag directly for AI Platform job submission.
+This is useful if you want to submit a job quickly without going through a no-op build and push, or if you want to :doc:`broadcast an experiment
-  `broadcast an experiment <http://go/caliban#experiment-broadcasting>`_ using some existing container.
-Note that this flag will cause ``caliban cloud`` to ignore any ``--extras`` or ``--dir`` arguments, as no ``docker build`` step will be executed.
+  <../explore/experiment_broadcasting>` using some existing container.
+Note that
+  this flag will cause ``caliban cloud`` to ignore any ``--extras`` or ``--dir`` arguments, as no ``docker build`` step will be executed.

-*
-  **project_id**\ : This is the ID of the Cloud project that Caliban will use to push Docker containers and to submit AI platform jobs.
+* **project_id**\ : This is the ID of the Cloud project that Caliban will use to push Docker containers and to submit AI platform jobs.
 By default Caliban will examine your environment for a ``$PROJECT_ID`` variable; if neither is set and you attempt to run a Cloud command, Caliban will exit.

-*
-  **region**\ : The Cloud region you specify with this flag is used for AI Platform job submission.
+* **region**\ : The Cloud region you specify with this flag is used for AI Platform job submission.
 Any value listed in the "Americas" section of `AI Platform's region docs <https://cloud.google.com/ml-engine/docs/regions>`_ is valid (Let us know if you need global regions!).
 If you don't specify a region Caliban will examine your environment for a ``$REGION`` variable and use this if supplied; if that's not set it will default to ``"us-central1"``.
 See ``caliban cloud --help`` for all possible arguments.

-*
-  **--machine_type**\ : Specifies the type of machine to use for each submitted AI platform job.
+* **machine_type**\ : Specifies the type of machine to use for each submitted AI platform job.
 See ``caliban cloud --help`` for all possible values.
-See `Custom Machine Types <http://go/caliban#custom-machine-types>`_ for more details.
+See :doc:`../cloud/gpu_specs` for more detail.

-*
-  **--gpu_spec**\ : optional argument of the form GPU_COUNTxGPU_TYPE.
+* **gpu_spec**\ : optional argument of the form GPU_COUNTxGPU_TYPE.
 See
   ``caliban cloud --help`` for all possible GPU types, and for the default.
   Usually 1, 2, 4 or 8 of each are supported, though this depends on the machine type you specify.
 Caliban will throw a validation error and give you a suggestion for how to proceed if you supply a combination that's not possible on AI Platform.
+See :doc:`../cloud/gpu_specs` for more details.

+* **tpu_spec**\ : optional argument of the form TPU_COUNTxTPU_TYPE.
 See
-  `Custom GPU Specs <http://go/caliban#custom-gpu-specs>`_ for more details.

-*
-  **--tpu_spec**\ : optional argument of the form TPU_COUNTxTPU_TYPE.
-See
   ``caliban cloud --help`` for all supported TPU types.
 As of December 2019, ``8xV2`` and ``8xV3`` are the only available options.
 TPUs are compatible with GPUs specified using ``--gpu_spec``.
-See
-  `TPUs on AI Platform <http://go/caliban#tpus-on-ai-platform>`_ for more details.
+See :doc:`../cloud/ai_platform_tpu` for more details.

 *
   **--force**\ : If supplied, this flag will disable all validations on